shaik1002/biggitlabbomb/doc/integration/jira/connect-app.md

 > - [Introduced](https://gitlab.com/gitlab-org/gitlab/-/issues/460663) in GitLab 17.2 [with a flag](../../administration/feature_flags.md) named `enable_jira_connect_configuration`.
 Disabled by default.
 > - [Generally available](https://gitlab.com/gitlab-org/gitlab/-/issues/467117) in GitLab 17.4.
 Feature flag `enable_jira_connect_configuration` removed.

-NOTE:
-This feature was added as a community contribution and is developed and maintained by the GitLab community only.

 Prerequisites:

 - The GitLab for Jira Cloud app must be [installed](#install-the-gitlab-for-jira-cloud-app).